dockersamples/labspace-mcp-gateway/.labspace/07-conclusion.md

 - Inject secrets for servers that require credentials.
 - Filter tools to save tokens and reduce confusion.
 - Connect the MCP Gateway to your application.
+- Configure the MCP Gateway to use a custom MCP server.

 ## Next Steps